SahithiSallaram/SahithiSallaram/README.md

 Master of Science in Computer Science from University of Massachusetts, Lowell, MA.

-Bachelor of Technology in Computer Science and Engineering from Institute of Aeronautical Engineering, Hyderabad, India, with coursework in algorithms, data structures, database and object-oriented programming.
+Bachelor of Technology in Computer Science and Engineering from Institute of Aeronautical Engineering, Hyderabad, India.

+🏆 Certifications:

-🏆 Certifications: Salesforce Certified Administrator and Salesforce Certified Platform Developer 1.
+Salesforce Certified Administrator <br>
+Salesforce Certified Platform Developer 1

 💻 Technical Skills: Proficient in Python, SQL, Java, Tableau, HTML, CSS, and more.
 Experienced with Salesforce, Git, Veeva and CRM systems.

-🔍 Academic Projects: Developed models for pneumonia detection using neural networks and determining Quora question pairs similarity using machine learning.
+🔍 Academic Projects:
+Developed models for pneumonia detection using neural networks and determining Quora question pairs similarity using machine learning.